 WAZE

-Waze is one of the best apps in Mexico to get around or get directions to a place.
-I have used Google Maps and Waze, and various other map apps in Mexico to get around.
-I keep coming back to Waze because it tends to always be the most up-to-date app with the best routes and actual-time estimates are correct.
+Waze is one of the best apps in Mexico for getting around or getting directions to a place.
+I have used Google Maps, Waze, and various other map apps in Mexico to get around.
+I keep coming back to Waze because it tends to always be the most up-to-date app with the best routes, and actual-time estimates are correct.
 Plus, it gives you great alternatives when roads are closed.
-Waze is available in both iOS and Android
+Waze is available on both iOS and Android.

 Maps.me